West Mains of Harlaw

 Photo: Wikimedia, CC BY-SA 2.0.

-Daviot is a village in Aberdeenshire, 4 miles from the busy town of Inverurie.
-It is the birthplace of theologian William Robinson Clark.
-Daviot has one of the best examples of Neolithic stone circles in the north east of Scotland, Loanhead of Daviot stone circle, which comprises 10 stones plus one recumbent stone.
+Daviot is a village in Aberdeenshire, Scotland, located about 4 miles from Inverurie.
+It is the birthplace of the theologian William Robinson Clark.
+Daviot is home to the Loanhead of Daviot stone circle, a Neolithic recumbent stone circle comprising ten standing stones and one recumbent stone.
 Daviot is situated 2½ miles north of West Mains of Harlaw.

 West Mains of Harlaw